Useful tools Resources

 Only candidates who go through AWS Accredited Test Facilities (ATF) get AWS welder certifications.
 After the candidate takes his/her test at an ATF, the ATF conducts visual inspections and the tests required (typically bend samples or X-ray).
 The resident or contract CWI inspects the weldment prior to sectioning, inspects all test samples, and then determines if the weldment passes the qualification criteria stipulated in the code.
 The WPS and WQTR records are then sent to AWS where they are verified and filed, and a wallet card is issued.
 All AWS certifications are good for six months, at which time a welder is required to submit a maintenance form to renew and keep his/her certification current.

-Students in the 900 hour Advanced Welding program will be given the opportunity to test for one certification through the American Welding Society (AWS) before graduation.
+Students in the 1300 Hour Master Welder program will be given the opportunity to test for 3 certifications through the American Welding society (AWS) before graduation.
+Two AWS certifications are included in the 900 Hour Advanced Welding program.

 We also offer training opportunities for businesses that already employ welders, but need to improve their workers’ skills.
 Arclabs can offer these companies various services including testing, qualification, assessment, and training.